LimHyungTae/ERASOR/README.md

 ## How to Run ERASOR

-We will explain how to run our code on seq 05 of KITTI dataset as an example.
+We will explain how to run our code on seq 05 of the KITTI dataset as an example.

 **Step 1.
 Build naive map**